modir/laminas-book/docs/modules.md

 register it in your module entry point.
 When an event is triggered, your listener method (or class) will be called allowing you to do something useful.

-> **Why would I want to register an event listener?**
+!!! note "Why would I want to register an event listener?"
->
-> Here are several practical applications of event listening that you may find useful:
+    Here are several practical applications of event listening that you may find useful:

->
->   * Listen to *Route* event to force the use of HTTPS secure connection.
+      * Listen to *Route* event to force the use of HTTPS secure connection.
->   * When your website is in maintenance mode, listen to *Route* event to catch all requests and redirect user to the single page.
+      * When your website is in maintenance mode, listen to *Route* event to catch all requests and redirect user to the single page.
->   * Listen to *Dispatch* event to redirect a user to a different page.
+      * Listen to *Dispatch* event to redirect a user to a different page.
 For example, if user is not authenticated, redirect him to the login page.
->   * Listen to *Dispatch* event to override the default layout template for all controllers belonging to the module.
+      * Listen to *Dispatch* event to override the default layout template for all controllers belonging to the module.
->   * Listen to *Dispatch Error* event to log and/or report any exception or error happening in your website.
+      * Listen to *Dispatch Error* event to log and/or report any exception or error happening in your website.
->   * Listen to *Render* event to modify the content of the resulting web page.
+      * Listen to *Render* event to modify the content of the resulting web page.

 There are two ways to register an event listener within the `Module` class: either with the help of `Module`'s `init()` method or with the help of its `onBootstrap()` method.
 The difference between `init()` method and `onBootstrap()` method is that the `init()` method is called